didacs/ggsunburst/README.md

 This package uses some code from the python module `ETE`, a python Environment for phylogenetic Tree Exploration (http://ete.cgenomics.org/)

-ggsunburst depends on `ggplot2` and `rPython` packages.
+ggsunburst depends on `ggplot2` and `reticulate` packages.
 You will need to install them before using it.
-The requirements for installing `rPython` can be found at: http://cran.r-project.org/web/packages/rPython/index.html.

 http://genome.crg.es/~didac/ggsunburst/